 - Banners or posters may not be posted or hung on trees, poles, walls, doors, windows, or fences without special permission.

-- Chalking buildings and sidewalks is not permitted on College property, except in designated areas.
+- Chalking buildings and sidewalks is not permitted on university property, except in designated areas.

 - Chalking is allowed on flat, horizontal surfaces (pedestrian sidewalks/walkways) and must be fully exposed so that rain can wash it away.

 - Chalking is not permitted on any vertical surface which includes buildings, steps, signs, walls, statues, benches, etc.

 - Chalking must be at least 30 feet away from the entrance to any building.